Laura Downey & Sumit Banerjee

 The revised draft did not include deliverables because the aim was to examine what areas and issues of IA were being addressed during a review of a proposed/existing system, not artifacts and “how” things were being addressed.
 Building upon the foundational theme, we included areas of information generation, consumption and integration as well as standard architectural elements such as governance and quality of service.
 Information generation refers to what information a system will produce for its own use and for use by other systems.
 Correspondingly, consumption refers to what information a system will consume from other systems.
 We considered integration as a separate area but later decided against it since the subareas of integration (from an IA perspective) could be easily categorized in other major areas.
 We also viewed technology integration as the purview of system architecture and not IA.

-Part 2 of the IA checklist is the set of questions used to review a project that has been approved and has a statement of work (SOW) or that has asked for an IA review (see Figure 4).
+Part 2 of the IA checklist is the set of questions used to review a project that has been approved and has a statement of work (SOW) or that has asked for an IA review (fig. 4).
 Part 1 questions roughly correspond to the major areas of Part 2.

 The major areas of part 2 of the checklist are: information consumption, information generation, information organization, information access, information governance, and information quality of service.
 Part 2 of the IA checklist is organized as a set of solution characteristics and considerations.
 This follows the pattern of other architectural review checklists used in our organization.